simrvn/General-Assembly-Projects/sat_act_analysis/README.md

 With various state-wide and college-based regulations as well as mandatory ACT testing in certain states, there seems to be a decline in the participation rate of the SATs.
 The [New York Times](https://www.nytimes.com/2020/05/23/us/SAT-ACT-abolish-debate-california.html) has even reported that University of California will stop requiring the need for SATs and ACTs for admissions entirely.

+This Project will investigate and understand the trends between the participation rates and scores of the SATs and ACTS from the years 2017 to 2018.
+From the findings, recommendations will be proposed to improve the participation rates of the SATs.

 ---

 ### Executive Summary